 St. Martin de Belleville is at its picture-perfect best on a crisp blue-sky morning following a night of steady snowfall.
 The charming mountain village had its first ski lift in 2003, and hasn’t looked back since!

-A fabulous retreat for non-skiers too, St. Martin is famous for having retained its authentic Savoyard character.
-As well as chic chalets and company 4x4s, don’t be surprised to see farm trucks and tractors – in summertime the pistes are lush pastures for our local cow population!
+Despite being linked to the incredible 3 Valleys ski areas, St. Martin is famous for having retained its authentic Savoyard character.
+As well as chic chalets and 4x4s, don’t be surprised to see farm trucks and tractors – in summertime the pistes are lush pastures for our local cow population.